isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ![Advanced parameter passing table](./param-passing-advanced.png "Advanced parameter passing")

 Use the advanced techniques only after demonstrating need, and document that need in a comment.
+Note that the guidelines do not provide a complete decision procedure on how to write a function.
+In many situations, there will be multiple ways to write a function that is in accordance with the guidelines.

 ### <a name="Rf-in"></a>F.16: For "in" parameters, pass cheaply-copied types by value and others by reference to `const`